-The Bachelor of Arts (BA) degree in Computational and Applied Mathematics provides foundations applicable to the many fields of science and engineering.
-The skills developed through our program are in enormous demand across industry, including consulting, banking, energy, e-commerce, services, and many others.
-CAAM is also terrific preparation for graduate school, or professional schools such as medicine, business or law.
+The Bachelor of Arts (BA) degree in Computational and Applied Mathematics provides foundations of mathematics applicable to the many fields of science and engineering.
+The skills developed through our program are in enormous demand across industry, including consulting, banking, energy, health, e-commerce, services, and many others.
+CAAM majors are also well prepared for graduate school in mathematics, or professional schools such as medicine, business or law.

-About half of CAAM graduates work in industry upon graduating and many are management consultants or work at software firms such as Amazon or Microsoft.
-The other half continue on to graduate or professional schools (many in CAAM-related areas).
-Several CAAM majors are pre-med and one 2020 CAAM graduate is starting law school at a top-ranked program.
+About half of CAAM graduates work in industry upon graduating and many are management consultants or work at software firms such as Amazon, Google or Microsoft.
+The other half continue on to graduate school in applied mathematics or computational science and engineering.
+Several CAAM majors are double majors or pre-med

 What to Expect

 If you are considering a CAAM major, you should consult with CAAM faculty to plan your courses.
 The Matlab/Python programming course CAAM 210 is an introductory project-based course that covers various topics in computational and applied mathematics.
 The CAAM department also encourages students to take multivariable calculus or honors calculus.
 CAAM majors take intermediate courses in numerical differential equations, linear algebra/data science, statistics and analysis.
 The advanced courses focus on the theoretical understanding of the algorithms used both in modeling physical phenomena and in data science.
 Electives cover mathematical physics, state of the art numerical methods and programming languages.

 - Apply fundamental mathematics to perform critical analysis of an abstracted version of a real world problem and to build a model that captures the problem’s salient characteristics.

 - Design and implement algorithms to solve a computational problem.

 - Critically analyze a mathematical or computational problem, explore techniques to model and solve the problem, and use mathematical or computational methods to produce one or more solutions.